AMD-AIG-AIMA/InstellaVL/README.md

 .tg .tg-c3ow{border-color:inherit;text-align:center;vertical-align:top}
 .tg .tg-0pky{border-color:inherit;text-align:left;vertical-align:top}
 </style> -->
-We compare our model with models which only releases the model weights (with * in the below table) and also models which releases weights, data curvation and all training details.
+We compare our model with models which partially releases the training details (with * in the below table) and also models which releases weights, data curation and all training details.

 <table class="tg"><thead>
   <tr>